iiasa/mapspam2globiom/index.md

 ## Run SPAMc

 Running SPAMc can be divided into eight steps, which are described in the articles in the Run SPAMc section.
-The nineth article describes to add a new crop in GLOBIOM using the created crop distribution maps:
+The other two articlesdescribe how to update the land cover and land use maps in GLOBIOM and how to add a new crop in GLOBIOM, which both require SPAMc output:

 1. [Model setup](articles/model_structure.html)
 2. [Processing of subnational